Frequently asked questions about health insurance

 Former Gov. Sam Brownback was a vocal critic of the ACA.
 Brownback considered a state-run marketplace early on, but soon turned against the idea.
 In August 2011, Brownback returned a federal loan earmarked for developing a state-run marketplace.
 Then-Insurance Commissioner Sandy Praeger, also a Republican, argued hard for Kansas to operate its own exchange, but was unable to convince Brownback or state legislators.

-As of July 2020, there were 544,530 Medicare beneficiaries in Kansas.
-Most Medicare enrollees in Kansas opt for Original Medicare, with only about 21 percent enrolled in private Medicare Advantage plans instead.
+As of February 2021, there were 548,639 Medicare beneficiaries in Kansas.
+Most Medicare enrollees in Kansas opt for Original Medicare, with only about a quarter enrolled in private Medicare Advantage plans instead.
 There are 62 insurers that provide Medigap plans in Kansas, and the state requires Medigap insurers to make coverage available to disabled Medicare beneficiaries under 65.

 - Kansas Insurance Department, overview of health insurance